NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Bestiary Effects/Effect_ Black Cat Curse.md

-**Effect** Mistress Dusklight spews a hatefully uttered curse at one creature within 30 feet that she can see.
-If the target fails a DC 32 Will check save, whenever it attempts an attack roll or saving throw, it must roll twice and use the lower result.
-The target is then temporarily immune for 24 hours.
-The curse persists until it is removed or the target succeeds a later saving throw against it.
-The victim can attempt a new DC 32 Will check save once per hour to end the curse.
+Whenever you attempt an attack roll or saving throw, you must roll twice and use the lower result.

 *Source: Pathfinder #152: Legacy of the Lost God* *OGL*